AnhCong0911/AI_eNose/README.md

 The collected data is combined into a large dataset.
 You can find it in [dataset](/Colab_Notebooks/Raw_data/dataset) directory.
 This dataset is used to build and evaluate the model.
 ### 3. Data pre-processing & model building
 This process is implemented on Google colab.
-The source code can be found in [Colab_Notebooks](/Colab_Notebooks) directory.
+The source code can be found in [here](https://colab.research.google.com/drive/1WFSiDYSbSypMbWaZIIsTveBKB8-4bWwz?usp=sharing).
 ### 4. Model Evaluation
 The dataset is divided into train, test and validation sets with the ratio 8:1:1.
 Evaluate the performance of the model with test and validation sets.
 The results of odor identification are described as shown below.
 <p align="center">